 As well as individuals including an author, an activist poet and a teacher, there were representatives from groups such as Preston Liberal Democrats, Black Lives Matter West London, Global Afrikan Congress, Taking The Initiative Party, and RMT Black Solidarity Committee.

-The conference began with a presentation on African history.
-Group member Calynda shared ancient stories of Israelites travelling to west Africa using navigation techniques based on the stars, sun and moon, and told of how the Moors introduced new scientific devices such as the compass to Europe.
+The conference began with a presentation on Black Navigational Inventions from ancient days to today.
+Group member Calynda Henderson shared ancient stories of Israelites travelling to west Africa using navigation techniques based on the stars, sun and moon, and told of how the Moors introduced new scientific devices such as the compass to Europe.

 Calynda also shared how, in more recent history, political activist Harriet Tubman used the North Star to help slaves escape from the south of America.
 Being able to read the night sky helped these people to survive, and references to constellations can be found in old slavery songs including Follow the Drinking Gourd.